zzgallo/Xip/README.md

 <h1>🐛Known Bugs</h1>

 - Grid Panels can be lost off screen if sized too large.
 Only solution right now is to refresh the app
 - There is a small chance a process can get hung on the target machine when running Event Viewer.
-This locks the exe file, making it fully locked.
+This locks the exe file, making it untouchable.
 End the process or restart both systems to fix.
 - Responsivness on ultrawides is incorrect.
 UI elements will be sized incorrectly.
 - Device Mananger opens the local machines devices instead of targeted machine.

 <h1>ℹ️Additional Information</h1>

-Xip is still in heavy development and is being working on quite frequently.
+Xip is still in heavy development and is being worked on quite frequently.
 This has been a learning and hobby project for myself, and I do appreciate all feedback.